The Raw Materials

 An English Willow Cleft.
 All our blades are supplied from a willow specialist, they come in 6 grades (Grade 1+ to Grade 4) including butterfly stained clefts.

 A Singapore cane handle with either rubber or cork inserts, generally rubber inserts are heavier then cork inserts but rubber inserts provides more flex in the handle.

 The DKP, step-by-step custom bat making process, so you know exactly what you’ll get for your money.
 Read on if you’re demanding exceptional quality and unbeatable performance at the crease this season.

 1. Each cleft is unique, the 3 common differentials are grade, moisture content and density.

 2. The Cleft is then trimmed down to size and pressed using our distinctive pressing technique.
 It is then handled and pressed again, this stage will also determine the bow in the Cricket Bat.
-Following this, it is roughly shaped and again weighted to ensure the bat finishes in weight.
+Following this, it is roughly shaped and again weighed to ensure the bat finishes in weight.

 3. The blade and handle is handcrafted to your preferred shape, ensuring we achieve the desired weight, balance and pick up.

 4. Your Cricket Bat is buffed and polished resulting in a silky smooth finish.
 The handle is bound using a four ply cotton yarn and gripped, a toe guard applied if requested.

 5. Every bat receives a final quality assurance check to ensure that it has been finished to the high possible standard.